LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap.rst

 ASVs or OTUS?
 =============

-In early metabarcoding studies, these ASVs were always grouped together into Operational Taxonomic Units (OTUs), that were treated as equivalent to species.
+In early metabarcoding studies, ASVs were always grouped together into Operational Taxonomic Units (OTUs), that were treated as equivalent to species.
 This grouping process aimed to perform two tasks simultaneously: the removal of intra-specific variation to get species-level taxonomic units, and the removal of any remaining erroneous sequences.
 As new filtering methods have become available, and our ability to remove erroneous sequences has improved, the latter task has dwindled in relevance and while OTU grouping is still widely used, the error rate of ASVs has decreased to the point that we may be able to analyse the haplotype-level dataset with confidence, allowing the exploration of population-level patterns and processes alongside studying the community level.
 The choice of using ASVs or OTUs largely depends on your research questions and it may well be that both may be appropriate for different aspects of your research.

 There are three main points that you should keep in mind if continuing at the ASV level: